fanweixiao/mina/README.md

         // Directories of your project in this array will use a
         // symbolic instead create every time when run deploy
         , "shared_dirs": ["node_modules", "db"]
-        // How many release snapshot keep away from auto cleanup,
+        // How many release snapshots keep away from auto cleanup,
         // default is 10 if not presents
         , "history_releases_count": 10
         // Run customize scripts before run